madimaa/udagram/README.md

 ## CloudFormation

-The output url for the LoadBalancer is http://udagr-webap-v6i7un69820u-1533393405.us-east-1.elb.amazonaws.com
+The output url for the LoadBalancer is [not here](http://udagr-webap-v6i7un69820u-1533393405.us-east-1.elb.amazonaws.com) anymore.